 - Load in less than 1000 ms.

-- Be ADA and WCAG2 compliant.
+- Be ADA and WCAG2 compliant for accessibility.

 - Have a dedicated content manager who’s responsible for keeping the site updated and a technical point-of-contact who’s accountable for security and uptime.